HOW TO SCORE

 This field will be good for the coming season, but it will have to be monitored and planned improvement (overseeding) will be needed if the productive species drops below 60%.

 WHAT TO DO

-In these swards nutritional quality will generally not constrain cow performance.
+In these swards nutritional quality will generally not constrain animal performance.
 The energy content of good, well-grazed ryegrass swards is consistent at above 11.5 MJ/kg DM.

-Nitrogen can influence the plant’s ability to tiller and the more tillers our ryegrass plants have, the denser they are, and the less prone they are to weed invasion so this is one of the reasons why clover is so important.
+Nitrogen can influence the plant’s ability to tiller.
+The more tillers ryegrass plants have, the denser they are, and the less prone they are to weed invasion, which is one of the reasons why clover is so important.